handsontable/hyperformula/docs/guide/named-expressions.md

 :::

-See the following table for examples of valid and invalid expression names:
+For examples of valid and invalid expression names, see the following table:

 | Name         | Validity |
 | :----------- | :------- |